scholarslab/gitpractice/Praxis2024.md

 * Shane: charming regional accent
 * Amna: the ability to control probabilities
 * Kristin: the ability to fly!
+* Oriane: Understanding every language as if it was my own.

 ## Who was your first celebrity crush?
 * Emmy: Mitchell Musso
 * Gramond: Kyla Pratt
 * Amna: Hrithik Roshan
 * Kristin: Apolo Ohno
+* Oriane: Alyssa Milano.

 ## What is one of your hobbies?
 * Emmy: biking